Owner | Certified + Registered Yoga Teacher | Owner + Lead Trainer of Satya School of Yoga RYS

 I walked into my first yoga class in 2005 in attempt to find peace and balance in my life.
-I was working in a high stress job as a women’s caseworker at a shelter for abused women & children, which I absolutely loved; however each day was becoming a struggle.
-I suffered from post postpartum depression after having both of my children and after my second child, the depression wouldn’t subside.
-I felt distracted and disconnected, and aside from my roles, as a wife, a mother, etc., I was lacking a sense of purpose, and peace in other aspects of my life.
+I was working in a high stress job as a women’s caseworker at a shelter for abused women & children, which I absolutely loved; however, each day was becoming an emotional struggle.
+As a result, my mental health began to decline.
+I felt distracted, disconnected, and like I was lacking a sense of purpose and peace in all aspects of my life.
 I was having difficulties making decisions and did not feel confident in the decisions I was making.
-I knew I needed to bring something into my life that reconnected me to who I was.
-I remembered hearing that yoga was supposed to be relaxing and help with anxiety and depression, so although a little resistant, I decided to sign up for a session.
+I knew I needed to find my way back to myself, some way.
+I had heard many times that yoga was calming and overall beneficial for mental health, so pushed myself out of my comfort zone and signed up for my first 6 week session of Hatha Yoga.

 Finding balance continues to challenge me from day to day on this roller coaster of life, but yoga helps me find my center on and off my mat.
 It reminds me that amongst all the chaos, I have the ability to pause, find stillness, and just breathe.
-My intention is to continue to offer others in our community, a friendly, calm, non judgemental, welcoming and warm atmosphere to practice and experience yoga, and to discover their own path of balance, stillness and inner peace.
+My intention is to continue offering others in our community and beyond, a friendly, safe, non-judgemental, welcoming and warm atmosphere to practice and experience yoga.

 RKY (Certified in Rainbow Kids Yoga)